hchoud26/CreatorSync/README.md

 **AI Magic Behind the Scenes:**
 - When creators browse, AI picks the BEST 1 clip from each editor
 - Uses semantic understanding: "fast-paced Minecraft chaos" matches better than just "Minecraft"
-- Falls back to tag matching if AI is unavailable

 ---